Skin cancer in transplant recipients

-Reducing the levels of immunosuppressive medications may be considered for some patients with potentially life-threatening skin cancers.
+Reducing the levels of immunosuppressive medications, or replacing them with drugs with lower risk of skin cancer, may be considered for some patients with potentially life-threatening skin cancers.
 This might improve the outcome from the skin cancer, by allowing the immune system to fight the cancer cells.
 As there are risks associated with reducing immunosuppression, this is only carried out in close collaboration with the transplant physician and after careful discussion of the potential risks and benefits with the patient.

 There is increasing support for the use of mTOR inhibitors such as sirolimus for immunosuppression in solid organ transplant recipients that are developing multiple skin cancers.
 These drugs have some anticancer properties and reduced numbers of skin cancers have been reported in organ transplant recipients receiving them.
 However, mTOR inhibitors have important adverse effects such as peripheral oedema and papulopustular acne-like reactions, and they are not always suitable.